chrisgrizzly/font_teller/index.md

 ## Anticipated Results

-While computer generated images of characters in different typefaces (with noises and minor distortions) are used in the training phase, the final goal is to recognize or distinguish at least 10 typefaces from real-life images of characters taken from scanned documents.
+While computer generated images of characters in different typefaces (with noises and minor distortions) are used in the training phase, the final goal is to recognize or distinguish at least 3 typefaces from real-life images from scanned documents or hand-drawn input.

-- After a combination of unsupervised and supervised learning, we expect the program to be able to give predictions of the typefaces of scanned images of charaters.
+- After a combination of unsupervised and supervised learning, we expect the program to be able to give predictions of typefaces of scanned images of charaters.

 - The program should also be able to match hand-drawn characters with similar typefaces.